A. The birth of Isaac.

 c.
 Swear to me by God that you will not deal falsely with me: Because God had so blessed Abraham, he was a man of great wealth, influence, and power.
 Abimelech knew that it was important to have Abraham in favor towards him and his descendants.
 Abraham agreed, saying “I will swear.”

 2. (25-31) In return for the treaty, Abraham clears up a dispute about an important well.

 Then Abraham rebuked Abimelech because of a well of water which Abimelech’s servants had seized.
 And Abimelech said, “I do not know who has done this thing; you did not tell me, nor had I heard of it until today.”
 So Abraham took sheep and oxen and gave them to Abimelech, and the two of them made a covenant.
 And Abraham set seven ewe lambs of the flock by themselves.
 Then Abimelech asked Abraham, “What is the meaning of these seven ewe lambs which you have set by themselves?”
 And he said, “You will take these seven ewe lambs from my hand, that they may be my witness that I have dug this well.”
 Therefore he called that place Beersheba, because the two of them swore an oath there.

-a.
-Called on the name of the Lord, the Everlasting God: Even through this time of conflict in his family and among his neighbors, Abraham kept a real, live walk with God.
-Conflict can drive us away from God, but we should allow it to push us closer to Him.
+b.
+Called on the name of the LORD, the Everlasting God: Even through this time of conflict in his family and among his neighbors, Abraham kept a real, live walk with God.
+Conflict did not drive him away from God, but he allowed it to push him closer to the LORD.